robertcorponoi/gameguard/README.md

 </div>

-**Note:** As of 0.7.0 gameguard and gameguard-client installs that match versions will be guaranteed to work with each other.
+**Note:** As of 0.7.0 gameguard and gameguard-client installs that match major and minor versions will be guaranteed to work with each other.

 **Note:** As of 0.5.1 support for mongodb has been added but support for a local database has been deprecated.
 In the next storage update, support for mysql will be added.